Euro zone bond yields dip as concern grows over second COVID wave | Business

 High-grade euro zone government bond yields fell across the board on Thursday on bets that the European Central Bank will keep the stimulus taps flowing as worries grow over the economic impact of a second wave of COVID-19 infections.

-With a number of countries in Europe -- including the UK and Spain -- taking fresh measures to combat a surge in new coronavirus cases, policymakers around the world are expected to respond in kind.
+With a number of countries in Europe - including Britain and Spain - taking fresh measures to combat a renewed surge in coronavirus cases, policymakers around the world are expected to respond in kind.
 In the United States, Federal Reserve officials have doubled down on efforts to convince investors they will keep monetary policy easy for years to allow unemployment to fall, emphasising that interest rates will stay near zero.

 With a survey showing on Wednesday that the German services sector slipped back into contraction, bets are that European policymakers will similarly maintain a dovish stance.
-ECB Chief Economist Philip Lane is due to respond to questions on Twitter later on Thursday.
-"The ECB's pandemic emergency programme still has some 800 billion euros to spend and the regular asset purchase programme also continues to plod along," ING rates strategists said in a note.
-"That means there is little let up in the downward pressure on money market rates."
+ECB Chief Economist Philip Lane was due to respond to questions on Twitter later on Thursday.
+"There's clearly been a ramping up of dovish talk by some ECB speakers - not everyone, but enough to generate some hope for more stimulus," said ING rates strategist Antoine Bouvet.

+"There's also some risk aversion at play, with the U.S. election coming up on top of the various lockdown measures being taken."
+That said, business morale in Germany and France improved for the fifth month in a row in September, boosting hopes that the euro zone's two biggest economies had enjoyed a solid recovery from the coronavirus shock.

 ALSO READ